mariherigstad/mariherigstad.github.io/Brain Project.md

 title: CORes Brain Project
 ---

-We have recently obtained a major grant from the CO Research Trust to investigate the effects of low-level CO on the adult and developing brain.
+We have been awarded a major grant from the CO Research Trust to investigate the effects of low-level CO on the adult and developing brain.
+Studies show that the brain is especially vulnerable to CO, which can lead to cognitive and neuropsychiatric problems, and potentially contribute to diseases including stroke and dementia.
+The vulnerability to CO is not set but rather changes with age; the embryo is particularly at risk with low-level CO linked to birth defects.
+Yet current studies have focused on the impact of exposure to acute, high levels, and the mechanism by which low-level CO causes health issues in adults and embryos over time is not known.
+The aim of this study is to address this outstanding question, and determine the effects of CO at exposures ranging from 0-9 ppm on the brain, looking at the whole scale from cells and tissues, to organ/organism function and structure.

 ## Media Coverage
 <a href="https://www.bbc.co.uk/news/uk-england-south-yorkshire-65548217">BBC news story</a>